 1. What problems/challenges are you seeing today with teens?

-Teens face significant challenges in many areas more than ever before.
+Peers or young people face significant challenges in many areas more than ever before.
 Not only are we seeing an increase in the negative impact of social media and technology usage, but we also see the long-term impact of the pandemic.
-Prevalence of anxiety and depression are at an all-time high, and suicidal ideation and attempts to commit suicide have also seen a rapid increase.

 2. In what areas are these challenges evident?

 How our educational system approached schooling during the pandemic has had a lasting impact.
-The pressure to perform according to regular academic standards and missing out on their much-needed and essential peer interactions and social support have resulted in stress and isolation.
+The pressure to perform according to regular academic standards and missing out on their much-needed and essential peer social interaction and support have resulted in stress and isolation.
 Integrating students into the classroom again without really addressing how the pandemic impacted each student individually is foolhardy.
-Every family has had its own experience with the pandemic and its challenges while maintaining regular school routines.
-Unfortunately, many teens did not have the social support they were previously used to.
-The inability to see friends in real-life or do things they enjoyed drastically impacted their mental health.

 3. Before the pandemic, what were the most common challenges you faced with teens?

-4. What can you advise parents with post-pandemic teen problems?
+4. What can you advise parents with post-pandemic teen challenges?

 5. What is the best therapy teens can get?